 - 46 credits of core coursework in speech-language pathology and audiology

-Students are also encouraged to select certificate programs and minors that apply to the fields of audiology and speech-language pathology.
+- Students are encouraged to select certificate programs and minors that apply to the fields of audiology and speech-language pathology.
 Once students are admitted into the major, certificate programs and minors can be selected with the academic advisor.
-Completion of 30 credits hours with a 3.0 GPA is required for admission into the major.

 Admissions & Financial Assistance

 - Please visit the Office of Admissions or Office of Student Financial Aid webpages for more information about tuition costs and scholarship opportunities.

 For the most up-to-date information about a career as an audiologist or speech-language pathologist, visit the American Speech-Language-Hearing Association’s website.